CompCogNeuro/CompCogNeuro.github.io/README.md

 # CompCogNeuro.github.io

-This is the web page for the textbook: https://CompCogNeuro.org
+The [website](https://CompCogNeuro.org) for the Computational Cognitive Neuroscience textbook.